 • Green – By – Design, Los Angeles

-• Auberge de Rancho Encantado, Santa Fe, NM
+• Auberge de Rancho Encantado, Santa Fe, New Mexico

-• Bosque Del Apache Wildlife Refuge, Socorro, NM
+• Bosque Del Apache Wildlife Refuge, Socorro, New Mexico

 • Cedars Sinai Hospital, Los Angeles, AIDS Wing